E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

 Classical Langevin dynamics is described by a stochastic differential equation :

-.. math::  m \dot v = -\nabla U -m \gamma v + F(t)
+.. math::  \dot p = -\nabla U - \gamma p + F(t)
    :label: eqLGV

-where :math:`-\nabla U` is the vector forces exerted on the sets of atoms, :math:`m` the mass of atoms, :math:`\gamma` the damping term determining the strength of a viscous force and :math:`F(t)` a stochastic noise.
-The stochastic noise is gaussian and delta-correlated.
+where :math:`p` is the momentum vector of the set of atoms, interacting via the potential :math:`U` , :math:`\gamma` is the damping coefficient and :math:`F(t)` is the stochastic force.
+The random force  :math:`F(t)` is gaussian and delta-correlated.
-To ensure the classical fluctuation-dissipation theorem, one might write its autocorrelation function spectra as :
+To enforce the classical fluctuation-dissipation theorem, its autocorrelation spectrum is given by :

 .. math:: C_{FF}(\omega)= \int \limits_{-\infty}^{+\infty} dt \langle F(t) F(t+\tau) \rangle e^{-i \omega t}  = 2m \gamma  k_B T